senkrad76/Anidea-for-SmartThings/README.md

 Assorted SmartThings bits and bobs.

 ## LAN MultiThing
-This device handler implements the actuator capabilities Alarm, Audio Notification (see below), Configuration, Speech Synthesis, Switch and Tone by sending messages as HTTP GET messages in a format compatible with the AutoRemote WiFi Service and using AutoApps command format.
+This device handler implements the actuator capabilities Alarm, Audio Notification (see below), Configuration, Notification, Speech Synthesis, Switch and Tone by sending messages as HTTP GET messages in a format compatible with the AutoRemote WiFi Service and using AutoApps command format.
 There really is nothing magical about this and you can do absolutely anything you want with the commands at the other end.
 The author uses it to implement a replacement for LANnouncer using the AutoRemote WiFi Service to provide an HTTP server for Tasker, and then Tasker to act on the commands.

 The device handler is also capable of receiving 'pings' from the remote device sent as HTTP POST requests to port 39500 of the hub in JSON format.
 Currently these can be used to set the attribute states for the sensor capabilities Air Quality Sensor, Battery, Estimated Time Of Arrival, Relative Humidity, Speech Recognition, Temperature and Ultraviolet Index, and also to set other variables in the device state map.